People

 bastien.castagner@mcgill.ca

 Bastien Castagner obtained a Ph.D. in Chemistry at Columbia University in New York in 2004.
 His postdoctoral years were spent at ETH Zürich from 2005 – 2008.
 From 2009 – 2014 he was a Group Leader in the Institute of Pharmaceutical Sciences at ETH Zürich working on drug delivery approaches.
 He joined the Department of Pharmacology & Therapeutics at McGill in 2014 and was promoted to the rank of Associate Professor in 2020.
-He holds the Tier II Canada Research Chair in Therapeutic Chemistry.
+He held a Tier II Canada Research Chair in Therapeutic Chemistry (2015-2025).
 His lab is interested mainly in drug discovery, notably against C. difficile infection.
 He is also interested in targeting the human gut microbiota with prebiotic approaches, in particular against cancer.
-He has published 37 peer-reviewed journal articles with a h-index of 23 (Clavariate Analytics) and is an inventor on 5 patents.
+He has published 44 peer-reviewed journal articles with a h-index of 23 (Clavariate Analytics) and is an inventor on 5 patents.
 He is a co-inventor of the automated oligosaccharide synthesizer now commercialized by GlycoUniverse in Germany.
-He co-founded Inositec AG and contributed to the development of INS-3001, an inositol phosphate analog now in phase I clinical trial against vascular calcification disorders by the company CSL Vifor.
+He co-founded Inositec AG and contributed to the development of INS-3001, an inositol phosphate analog that was tested in phase I clinical trial against vascular calcification.

 Dr. Lharbi Dridi (Research Associate)